-For implant surgery you should be of good health.
+For implant surgery, you should be in good health.
 If you have any underlying medical diseases you should discuss them with your oral surgery specialist to determine if you are a good candidate for dental implants.

 5. Your remaining teeth are healthy

 The teeth, which will not be extracted during the implant procedure, must be healthy and free from tooth decay or gum disease.
 Other conditions will need to be treated before surgery.